ska-sa/katcbfsim/doc/about.rst

 Use the :samp:`?help` command to obtain a full list of commands.
 The general flow is

-1. Define a product with :samp:`?product-create-correlator`.
+1. Define a stream with :samp:`?stream-create-correlator`.

 2. Set world and correlator static properties.